 Our Conservation Corps programs are among the most important work we do.
 We recruit high school students, young adults and adults, often from low-income neighborhoods on the south and west sides of Chicago to learn about conservation while gaining vital leadership and teamwork skills that can be used in future careers.
 All corps members are paid for their work restoring woods and prairies, creating meaningful jobs in under-served communities.
-Friends’ corps members plant seeds as well as remove the invasive species that are the cancer of our ecosystems.
+Friends’ corps members remove the invasive species that are the cancer of our ecosystems as well as plant seeds and the prepare the earth for rejuvenation.
 They also gain essential skills like job readiness and financial literacy.
 And, maybe most importantly, they are the next generation of front line advocates for the forest preserves and nature.

 Friends conducts all of its Conservation Corps work in partnership, both financially and programmatically, with the Forest Preserves of Cook County.

 As a Conservation Corps member, you’ll roll up your sleeves, get outside, and create lasting conservation for your community.
 You’ll not only learn about ecological restoration, you’ll also gain leadership and teamwork skills that will no doubt lead to even better opportunities.
 Our Conservation Corps programs are an incredible experience for teenagers and adults alike.
 We specifically reach out to low-income neighborhoods, fostering the next generation of stewards for our forest preserves in Cook County.